 ‘The connection of waste and emotions.’
 They make the same face that everyone does when I mention this.
 ‘Sounds weird, I know, but that is cultural anthropology for.
 And last year I also went to Tyrol very often.
 I worked on trains and they often ended in Innsbruck.’

 ‘What did you work on the trains?’

 ‘Serving coffee, drinks and food.’
 I swear they are even more surprised than after the waste-and-emotions thing.
 ‘But it was only a temporary solution.
 I wanted to continue researching, but it was very hard for me to find a proper job or a secure PhD-funding in Vienna.
 There is only one university department of anthropology in Austria, the one where I obtained my MA.
-I also applied for scholarship in Germany, but it’s probably even harder to get one there… And then my life changed from one day to another, for I got this great job here, in Coventry…
+I also applied for scholarship in Germany, but it’s probably even harder to get one there… And then my life changed from one day to another when I got this great job here, in Coventry…’

 A choir member joins the conversation.
 She tells me to go to the backside, it’s almost ten forty-five and we haven’t had a rehearsal yet.
 My new acquaintances disappear from one moment to another, I can’t even say a proper goodbye.
 I took a photo of them during the conversation, but I will never know where to send it.
 I make some mess in the backside, as I don’t have red uniform, nor that white thing they pull over it.
 They grab in every cabinet, finally find one in my size, quickly put it on me, bind it here, here’s a hole for that button.

 I have never worn anything like this before.
 A stranger looks back to me in the mirror.
 An English choir singer.